jmcvetta/neoism/README.md

 [![Build Status](https://drone.io/github.com/jmcvetta/neo4j/status.png)](https://drone.io/github.com/jmcvetta/neo4j/latest)
 [![Coverage Status](https://coveralls.io/repos/jmcvetta/neo4j/badge.png?branch=master)](https://coveralls.io/r/jmcvetta/neo4j)

-This driver is a work in progress.
-It is not yet complete, but may now be suitable for use by others.
-The code has an extensive set of integration tests, but very little real-world testing.
+This driver is fairly complete, and may now be suitable for general use.
+The code has an extensive set of integration tests, but little real-world testing.
 YMMV; use in production at your own risk.

 ## Production Note

 If you decide to use `neo4j` in a production system, please let me know.
 All API changes will be made via Pull Request, so it's highly recommended you Watch the repo Issues.
-The API is **not** promised to be stable at this time.
+The API is fairly stable, but there are additions and small changes from time to time.

 ## Completed: